Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 • “Unintentional” failures to complete the test may be treated differently

 This is another reason why the refusal hearing matters.
 How we handle the DMV case can affect what happens in your criminal case.
-The cross-examination of the officer at the DMV hearing can reveal weaknesses that help us later in criminal court.
+The cross-examination of the officer at the DMV hearing can reveal weaknesses that help us later in criminal court, and the legal record we create at the refusal hearing can be used to challenge the admissibility of refusal evidence at trial.

-“I Refused, So They Can’t Prove I Was Drunk, Right?”
+“I Refused, So They Cannot Prove I Was Drunk, Right?”

 Prosecutors can still build a DWI case using: